gummywormz/AutoJARC/README.md

 * ExtensionGenerator has been trimmed down to fit the project better
 * Configuration files stuff
 * Add a config file parser / writer

-TO-DO:

 * Add ignore list parser / writer
 * Add projects parser / writer
-* Add the actual scanner / launcher
+* Add the actual scanner

+TO-DO:

+* Add the launcher code.
+* Bug test for 75 years then release.